 The Colorado Department of Revenue issued it’s latest report on marijuana taxes, licenses, and fees remitted in September.
 Those receipts that were submitted mostly show an increase in sales for the month of August but could vary plus/minus because of incomplete or late returns submitted from vendors for the months prior to August.

 The marijuana industries monthly tax data now comes with some additional requirements.
 It’s the second full month for Colorado dispensaries that marijuana sales have been subject to recently modified taxing structures, and the reports reflect a “period of transition,” according to industry officials.
+With tax increases more people are looking for ways to save on flower and other cannabis products.

 The special sales tax rate for recreational marijuana recently increased to a ridiculous 15% from 10% sales tax in July, this comes as the result of a newly passed law that began to exempted recreational marijuana products/supplies from the 2.9% standard state sales tax.
 Medical marijuana and accessories are still subject to that 2.9% sales tax rate.